 He supplied online payment, big data for marketing purposes, and cloud computing in China, and will do the same on a global scale.

 And Ma is there to deliver the infrastructure to do so.
-He turns it around and says that Revolution is going to bring us a lot.
+He turns it around and says that Revolution will bring us a lot.

-My main admiration for Ma is because he is using technology to do more good.
+I mainly admire Ma because he is using technology to do more good.
 His willingness to help tackle global social problems by enlarging the markets for small companies.

 How does Ma see that?

 The interview that he gave at the G20 was interesting.
-This meeting of the 20 most powerful countries in the world landed in Hangzhou, the place where he grew up.
+This meeting of the 20 most powerful countries landed in Hangzhou, where he grew up.

 What he said: